5 Conditional Execution

 27 Eventually all curves will become shorter than the limit length and the Do…Loop will abort.
 We print out a message to the command line informing the user of the new curve length.

-5.5 Alternate syntax
+5.5 Alternate Syntax

 Do…Loops are almost always conditional.
 The infinite loop example of the viewport clock is a rare exception.
 If the condition for the continuation of the loop is fairly complicated we will probably want to do it ourselves.
 In simple cases we could use one of the alternative loop syntax rules, which has the conditional evaluation baked in: